sandialabs/QML/README.md

 ## Usage

-The QML code is executed on data encoded stored in a CSV file.
+The QML code is executed on data stored in a CSV file.
 Each row of the file is parsed as a datapoint.
 The code is called with a input file that specifies all parameters, e.g.,

 ```